 Status of Fighting

-2008 The presence of armed MILF fighters in communities of the North Cotabato province, and the ensuing evacuation by some civilians in advance of conflict, was reported as early as June 9.
-In July, municipal and provincial governments began to request ammunition and arms from military and police forces.
-Skirmishes began on July 24 in North Cotabato between the MILF and 400 fighters from Civil Volunteer Organizations (CVOs).
-By Aug.
-1, at least 73 houses had been burned and dozens of civilians killed.
-AFP documents report a possible total of 67 attacks on military positions.
-Rogue MILF commanders known as Ameril Umbra Kato, Abdurahman “Bravo” Macapaar and “Pangalian”) are believed to be responsible for these attacks, and the government has demanded their surrender.
-An Amnesty International fact-finding mission to Mindanao found evidence of increased human-rights abuses and an increase in the proportion of civilian deaths in general.
-Specifically, the military has been accused of looting and burning civilian homes and crops, as well as killing civilians in attacks and aerial bombings.
-Likewise, MILF continues to be accused of targeting Christian civilians in Mindanao, using guns and machetes to kill villagers, and of using children as soldiers and in “auxiliary” roles.
+2008 The presence of armed MILF fighters in communities of North Cotabato province and civilian evacuation was reported in June.
+In July, municipal and provincial governments began to request ammunition and arms.
+Skirmishes began on July 24 between the MILF and 400 fighters from Civil Volunteer Organizations (CVOs).
+By early August, at least 73 houses had been burned, dozens of civilians killed and as many as 67 attacks committed on military positions.
+Rogue MILF commanders known as Ameril Umbra Kato, Abdurahman “Bravo” Macapaar and “Pangalian” were believed responsible for these attacks, and the government has demanded their surrender.
+An Amnesty International fact-finding mission to Mindanao found evidence of increased human rights abuses and more civilian deaths.
+The military was accused of looting and burning civilian homes and crops, and killing civilians.
+MILF was accused of targeting Christian civilians in Mindanao, killing villagers, and using children as soldiers and in “auxiliary” roles.
 About 610,000 civilians fled their homes after renewed violence in August.
 The collapse of peace talks in August intensified violence between the MILF and government troops.

-2006 Intermittent clashes took place between government forces and Moro Islamic Liberation Front (MILF) rebels, and between government military forces and Abu Sayyaf.
-Heavy fighting between MILF and government paramilitary forces took place in June and July, displacing 16,000 to 20,000 villagers.
-In August, 5,000 members of the Philippine military, backed by U.S. intelligence and equipment, began a land, air and sea offensive against members of Abu Sayyaf on Jolo Island.
-The operation aimed to capture the group’s leader and two members, believed to behind the 2002 Bali nightclub bombings.
-This heavy fighting displaced up to 2,000 civilians.
-A number of bomb blasts occurred in cities throughout the region; no group claimed responsibility, but Abu Sayyaf and MILF were suspected.
+2006 Government forces clashed with MILF and Abu Sayyaf.
+Heavy fighting between MILF and government paramilitary forces occurred in June and July, displacing between 16,000 and 20,000 villagers.
+In August, 5,000 government troops, using U.S. intelligence and equipment, began a land, air and sea offensive against ASG on Jolo Island in an attempt to capture ASG’s leader and two members believed responsible for the 2002 Bali nightclub bombings.
+Heavy fighting displaced as many as 2,000.
+ASG and MILF were accused of committing a number of bombings in cities in the region.

-2002 The Abu Sayyaf Group (ASG) stepped up its attacks on Christians and foreigners in response to the Philippine government’s willingness to accept US military support to combat insurgency.
-The MILF also intensified its operations by retaking camps it lost to the Armed Forces of the Philippines several years ago.
+2002 The Abu Sayyaf Group (ASG) stepped up attacks on Christians and foreigners in response to the Philippine government’s willingness to accept US military support to combat insurgency.
+MILF retook camps it had lost to government forces years before.

 1996 Occasional clashes between MILF rebels and government security forces continued in Mindanao.